BiliouriV/Sobel-Filter-Design-FPGA/README.md

 # Sobel Filter Design on FPGA

-by Biliouri Viktoria, Karamellios Sotirios
+by Biliouri Viktoria, Karamellios Sotirios.

 Sobel Filter (Software and Hardware) Implementation and Opimizations.